Summary

 Video: Basic XLOOKUP example (3 minutes)

 By default, XLOOKUP will perform an exact match.
-In the example below, XLOOKUP is used to retrieve the Sales amount from column E based on an exact match on the Movie in column B. The formula in H5 is:
+In the example below, XLOOKUP is configured to retrieve the Sales amount from column E based on an exact match of the movie titles in column B. The formula in H5 is:

 =XLOOKUP(H4,B5:B9,E5:E9)